pandukaneluwala/PandukaNeluwala.github.io/consultancies.md

 # Projects

+## Hydrological Assessment for Serendib Kurunegala Solar Power Project
+- **Year:** 2025 (Completed)
+- **Client:** Serendib Solar (Pvt) Ltd. (Through Earthworks Consultant & Construction (pvt) Ltd.)
+- **Location:** Hiripitiya, Kurunegala, Sri Lanka
+- **Positions Held:** Hydrological Consultant

+**Main Project Features:**
+The project involved a comprehensive hydrological assessment to evaluate flood risk for a proposed solar power facility near Deduru Oya in Hiripitiya, Kurunegala.
+The assessment ensured the site’s suitability by analyzing terrain, rainfall patterns, and river water levels, confirming no flood risk due to the site’s elevation and 60-meter riverbank buffer.

+**Main Responsibilities:**
+- Conducted flood risk analysis using annual maximum water level data from the Amunugama gauging station and rainfall data from the Kurunegala meteorological station (2019–2023).
+- Analyzed topographic and contour data from SRTM, Google Earth, and site surveys to confirm a 10-meter elevation difference between the river and project site.
+- Analyzed data from field visits and stakeholder interviews to verify no historical flooding at the site.
+- Prepared a detailed hydrological report with flood frequency analysis, concluding the site’s safety from flooding for the proposed solar power project.

 ## Consultancy Services for Identifying Locations for New Hydrological Stations
 - **Year:** 2025 (Ongoing)
 - **Client:** Ministry of Irrigation (through Infotech Ideas Pvt Limited)